Do you ever get tired of being frugal so you can pay off a debt? Check out these 12 tips to help you stay motivated to get out of debt.

 Besides losing my initial excitement for projects, I'm also an all-or-nothing person, and I tend to let one mistake/problem dictate my entire day.
 If I accidentally mess up when working towards a goal, I think I've ruined it forever and initially want to just give up!
 Can you tell I tend to over-dramatize things?

-If you make a financial mistake in the middle of your debt repayment process, shrug it off and keep working towards your goal.
+If you make a financial mistake in the middle of your debt repayment plan, shrug it off and keep working towards your end goal.
 Don't let one purchase mistake undo everything you've been working towards.

 What about you?
 If you've paid off debt before, how did you stay motivated throughout the process?